Patoski-patoski/Windows10-Landing-Page/README.md

 # Windows 10 Landing-Page

-Windows 10 is my favourite version of indows.
+Windows 10 is my favourite version of Windows.
 I created a modified version of my laptop landing page.

 ## Inspiration